-This course will provide the foundation for advanced exploration in the areas of flying, aerospace engineering, and unmanned aircraft systems.
-Students will learn about engineering practices, problem-solving, and the innovations and technological developments that have made today's aviation and aerospace industries possible.
-Students will look at the problem-solving practices and innovative leaps that transformed space exploration from the unimaginable to the common in a single generation.
-Students will also gain historical perspective, starting from the earliest flying machines and leading to the wide variety of modern aircraft and the integral role they play in making today's world work.
+The first year introductory course will provide the foundation for advanced exploration in the areas of flying and unmanned aircraft systems.
+Students will learn about engineering practices, problem solving, and the innovations and technological developments that have made today's aviation and aerospace industries possible.
+Students will also learn about the wide variety of exciting and rewarding careers available to them.
+The ninth-grade course will inspire students to consider aviation and aerospace careers while laying the foundation for continued study in the 2nd through 4th year courses.